PimpTrizkit/PJs/README.md

 **o** = < Object >&emsp;*Optional*
 * An optional object to display in the console.
 This will be displayed on a separate line which sometimes displays better in various browsers, but otherwise about the same in the rest.
-* Older browsers might not support pushing an object to the console.
+* Older browsers might not support pushing an object to the console very well...
 If at all.

 <hr>